President & CEO

-Ashurst currently serves as senior vice president of communications and marketing at the RV Industry Association, where he leads a team of communication and marketing professionals responsible for all membership relations, research, consumer outreach, media relations and advertising – including the RV industry’s popular Go RVing campaign.
+Ashurst currently serves as the Executive Vice President at the RV Industry Association.
+In this role, he oversees teams leading the association’s membership, research, finance, IT, events, communications and marketing efforts – including the RV industry’s popular Go RVing campaign.

 Prior to joining the association, Ashurst served as vice president of communications for Travel Channel, the cable television network owned by Scripps Networks.
 At Travel Channel, he served as the network’s prime media contact and oversaw all communications strategy, media relations, industry events, and campaign executions to support the key programming, brand, marketing, advertising, and affiliate sales and its aligned businesses.
 Earlier in his career, he held several communications positions in the broadcast satellite and travel industry.